 Caution: 88-type blocks are designed to prevent split pairs.
 Connecting blocks must be properly located on the index strip to prevent block breakage during insertion.
 Low teeth of the index strip engage the shallow cavities of the connecting blocks, and high teeth engage the deep cavities.
 To prevent damage to the conductors and to seat the connecting block with the least effort, it is imperative that proper alignment is made before applying pressure to seat the connecting block.
-The connecting block is properly seated when a click is heard.
+The connecting block is properly seated when the buttons on the index strip are fully engaged by the holes in the connecting block skirt.
 Do not hammer on insertion tool.